 Location: La Grave

-One of the last wilderness skiing areas of Europe, Banane coulouir sits in the shadow if the 4,000 metre Meje peak which dominates the La Grave panoramic, and is nestled between a series of steep couloirs in an area called Chancel.
+One of the last wilderness skiing areas of Europe and an epic off piste skiing adventure, Banane coulouir sits in the shadow if the 4,000 metre Meje peak which dominates the La Grave panoramic, and is nestled between a series of steep couloirs in an area called Chancel.
 Sometimes it’s good to get the heart beating just that little bit harder and this is one of those runs that does just that.
 Shaped like a banana this couloir offers up steep, narrow skiing where you need to be right on your mettle.
 It’s not quite your free-flowing deep powder run, but I love it all the same!

 Tips: This run requires good controlled technique… Be sure to bring your A-game.